Kotlin/kotlindl/docs/importing_keras_model.md

 }
 ```

 As you can see, loading and using a model trained with Keras is quite simple.
-If the architecture is supported, all
-you need to do is save the weights and JSON configuration after training, load it from KotlinDL, and make sure to
+If the architecture is supported, all you need to do is save the weights and JSON configuration after training,
-preprocess your data before running the inference exactly the same way it was preprocessed for training.
+load it from KotlinDL, and make sure to preprocess your data again before running the inference task.